dscnitrourkela/project-icecream/README.md

 ### Running the project.

 The project uses Yarn and not NPM.
-It is strictly advised to stick with Yarn so as to avoid dependency conflicts down the line.
+It is strictly advised to stick with Yarn in order to avoid dependency conflicts down the line.

 ```